shlomiNugarker/nextjs-with-costum-cms/README.md

    - Create a `.env` file based on `env.example` and fill in the necessary values.

 4. **Run the development server**

    ```bash
    npm run dev
    ```

-   The app should be available at [http://localhost:3000](http://localhost:3000).
+   The app should now be accessible at [http://localhost:3000](http://localhost:3000).

 ## Deployment

-The project is set up to be deployed on Vercel.
+The project is configured for deployment on Vercel.
 To deploy:

-- Push changes to your GitHub repository.
+- Push your changes to your GitHub repository.
 - Connect your GitHub repository to Vercel.
-- Follow Vercel's deployment process.
+- Follow Vercel's deployment steps to get the site live.

 ## Admin Panel

-The admin panel is accessible at `/admin`.
-From here, admins can manage:
+The admin panel can be accessed at `/admin`.
+Features of the admin panel include:

-- **Blog Posts**: Add, edit, and delete blog posts.
+- **Blog Posts**: Adding, editing, and deleting blog posts.
-- **Products**: Manage nursery and weekly products.
+- **Product Management**: Adding and managing nursery and weekly products.
-- **Site Info**: Update general site information.
+- **Site Information**: Updating general information about the site.

 ## Acknowledgments

-- Built using the amazing tools from Next.js, Tailwind CSS, and PostgreSQL.
+- Developed with the powerful tools provided by Next.js, Tailwind CSS, and PostgreSQL.
-- Hosted on Vercel for easy and scalable deployment.
+- Hosted on Vercel for efficient, scalable, and reliable deployment.

 ## Contributing

-Feel free to fork this repository and submit pull requests.
-Contributions are welcome!
+Contributions are always welcome!
+Feel free to fork the repository and submit pull requests for improvements and feature additions.

 ## Contact

-For any inquiries, please contact [Shlomi](mailto:shlomin1231@gmail.com).
+For inquiries, please contact [Shlomi](mailto:shlomin1231@gmail.com).

 ---

-Thank you for visiting the Haginabapardes project! 🌱
+Thank you for exploring the Haginabapardes project! 🌱